21 cm Signal from the Thermal Evolution of Lyman-$\alpha$ during Cosmic Dawn: Summary and Conclusions

 In our analysis, we assume two models of Lyman-$\alpha$ injection: (a) a source with a constant injection rate $C$ (Figure~\ref{fig:heat}), and (b) a model based on sources of ionization that switch on at $z = 25$ (Figures~\ref{fig:g21} and~\ref{fig:g21_10}).
 How robust are our results to more complicated evolution histories of Lyman-$\alpha$ injection?
 As discussed above and also in Paper~I, our results are mainly determined by the injection rate of Lyman-$\alpha$ photons and their number density and are therefore relatively insensitive to other complications.
 One case in which our results might radically alter is if the Lyman-$\alpha$ source is turned off.
 This causes the medium to heat for the following reason: injected photons, which are responsible for cooling, redshift away from the resonance on short time scales ($t \lesssim 0.1 \, \rm Myr$, see Paper~I for details) while continuum photons continue redshifting into the resonance from the blueward side for $t \simeq 100 \, \rm Myr$.
 The continuum photons, even as their number gets diluted owing to the change in redshift, continue heating the medium over this time scale before the tilted profile is reached (Figure~\ref{fig:long_noz} and Paper~I).
 While it is possible to build models in which ionizing sources are switched off, e.g., if the haloes responsible for ionization are molecular hydrogen-cooled and they are destroyed by Werner band photons from these sources (e.g., \cite{Barkana:2000fd} and references therein), we expect the atomic-cooled haloes to dominate the reionization process for $z \lesssim 15\hbox{--}20$ and their number is expected to increase.
 In summation, our model captures the essence of relevant processes needed to understand the physical setting we consider.

-There are multiple ongoing experiments to detect the global HI signal (EDGES, \cite{2018Natur.555...67B}; SARAS, \cite{2022NatAs...6..607S}; REACH, \cite{2022NatAs...6..984D}; LEDA, \cite{2018MNRAS.478.4193P}; PRIzM, \cite{2019JAI.....850004P}; MIST, \cite{2024MNRAS.530.4125M}).
+There are multiple ongoing experiments to detect the global \hi signal (EDGES, \cite{2018Natur.555...67B}; SARAS, \cite{2022NatAs...6..607S}; REACH, \cite{2022NatAs...6..984D}; LEDA, \cite{2018MNRAS.478.4193P}; PRIzM, \cite{2019JAI.....850004P}; MIST, \cite{2024MNRAS.530.4125M}).
 Most of these experiments target a range of frequencies that cover the redshift range $7 <z < 20$.
-Generally, these experiments search through thousands of global HI signal templates to determine the parametrized theoretical model.
-Our work predicts the deterministic HI signal and is easier to search, e.g., in terms of three parameters: $z_c$, the depth of the signal for a fixed redshift $z > z_c$, and the height of the signal for a fixed redshift $z < z_c$.
-For injected to continuum photon ratio in the range between 0.1 and 0.17, as expected from theory (e.g., \cite{chuzhoy2007heating}), $17.5 < z_c < 13$ (Figures~\ref{fig:g21} and~\ref{fig:g21_10}).
-This means that the global HI signal can determine this ratio, which primarily depends on the quantum mechanics of the hydrogen atom and some properties of the ionizing sources.
+Generally, these experiments search through thousands of global \hi signal templates to determine the parametrized theoretical model.
+Figures~\ref{fig:g21} and~\ref{fig:g21_10} capture the diversity of the global \hi signal.
+However, as already noted above, our work makes a definitive prediction if the Lyman-$\alpha$ photon density reaches large values at early times.
+In this case, the temperature of the medium becomes nearly independent of the heating rate.
+Figures~\ref{fig:g21} and~\ref{fig:g21_10} partially capture this limit but it is seen more clearly in Figure~\ref{fig:heat} for larger values of $C$.
+In this limit, the global \hi signal can be determined during the era of CD.
+Such a signal would be easier to search for, e.g., in terms of three parameters: the crossover redshift $z_c$, the depth of the signal for a fixed redshift $z > z_c$, and the height of the signal for a fixed redshift $z < z_c$.
+For injected-to-continuum photon ratio in the range between 0.10 and 0.17, as expected from theory (e.g., \cite{chuzhoy2007heating}), $17.5 < z_c < 13$ (Figures~\ref{fig:g21} and~\ref{fig:g21_10}).
+This means that the global \hi signal might be able to determine this ratio, which depends on the quantum mechanics of the hydrogen atom and some properties of the ionizing sources.